Robust subgroup discovery: Empirical evaluation

 \section{Empirical evaluation}

-In this section, we will empirically validate our proposed problem formulation and the SSD++\footnote{Our implementation can be found on: \url{https://github.com/HMProenca/RuleList}; and for replication of the experiments please refer to \url{https://github.com/HMProenca/RobustSubgroupDiscovery}} algorithm.
+In this section, we will empirically validate our proposed problem formulation and the SSD++\footnote{Our implementation can be found on: \url{https://github.com/HMProenca/RuleList}; and for replication of the experiments, please refer to \url{https://github.com/HMProenca/RobustSubgroupDiscovery}} algorithm.
 To do this, we will test how varying the hyperparameters of SSD++ affects the subgroups found, and then we will compare SSD++ against state-of-the-art algorithms in subgroup set discovery. \\

 This section is divided as follows.
 In Section~\ref{sec:empirical_hyperparameters} we evaluate the effect of changing the different hyperparameters of SSD++.
 Then, in Section~\ref{sec:empirical_setup} we present the setup for validating our approach based on algorithms compared against, datasets, and measures used to evaluate them.
-After that, in Section~\ref{sec:empirical_nominal}, the results for univariate and multivariate nominal targets are presented.
-Then, in Section~\ref{sec:empirical_numeric} the results for univariate and multivariate numeric targets are shown.
+After that, in Section~\ref{sec:empirical_nominal}, the results for univariate and multivariate nominal targets compared with state-of-the-art algorithms are presented.
+Then, in Section~\ref{sec:empirical_numeric} the results for univariate and multivariate numeric targets compared with state-of-the-art algorithms are shown.
+After that, in Section~\ref{sec:statistica_robustness} the statistical robustness of our formulation and algorithm are tested based on the generalisation to unseen data.
 Finally, in Section~\ref{sec:empirical_time} the runtimes of the algorithms are compared.